 If you must use disposable cutlery, choose the wooden kind.
 They are not only eco-friendly, but also much more appealing.

 Try and eliminate disposable packagings, especially plastic carrier bags.
 Going shopping, take your own reusable bag and keep it at hand – in your purse, in your car.
 Cut down on plastic bags as well – a bunch of bananas or some oranges can well be put in your shopping trolley on their own.

 The environmental awareness is also on the rise among retailers – slowly, products sold by weight are starting to be packed in paper bags.
 And some shops will even fill in your own boxes.
 This solution is already used by the retail store of Gospodarstwo Agroturystyczne Pliczko [Pliczko Agrotourism Farm] at Hetmańska Street in Katowice.
-You can by groats, flours, seeds and multitude of other quality products.
+You can buy groats, flours, seeds, and a multitude of other quality products.
 Looking for similar places, join the Zero Waste Katowice group on Facebook – they happily share information and promote local initiatives.

 Pliczko shop sells products by weight and packs them into eco-friendly paper bags or your reusable boxes.

 We do not mean interpersonal relationships (although it is always worth a try), but your relationship with the things you own.
 We do buy much more than we need: food as well as clothes, devices, gadgets.